Skip to main content

 • Done.
 Agents and streams as first-class language constructs: agent, stream, emit, on Event as e, intent.

-• Done. generate text { ... } and generate embedding { ... } expressions.
-Tool calling, structured output (as <Type>), and streaming responses are part of the runtime.
+• Done. generate text { ... }, generate embedding { ... }, and generate <Provider> { ... } expressions.
+Tool calling, structured output (as <Type>), streaming responses, and cassette playback for tests are part of the runtime.

 • Done.
 Dataset queries (from x in xs where ... select ...) with sort by, take, group by, and join.

 • Done.
-FFI through extern declarations for Go and Python.
+FFI through extern declarations (extern dotnet fun, extern java fun, Go, Python).

 • Done.
 Pipe operator (|) for left-to-right function composition.